 If you have any issues with the previous step ensure you have an internet connection and that it’s not being firewalled.
 Next, we issue the upgrade command to install the newer versions:

-This may take a few minutes to complete, once done it’s not completely necessary but its good practice to reboot:
+This may take a few minutes to complete, then reboot:

 The opkg tool used above and be really useful, although you can achieve this in luci from the software tab, you can use opkg to install software as well, it’s very much like apt for ubuntu.
 To install a software package: